Research conducted in the scope of the MUEXLab focuses on three main areas:

 Managing interactive and multiparty video conferencing services requires an understanding of the key underlying QoE influence factors.
 A key challenge faced by service providers lies in configuring the video encoding parameters so as to maximize participant QoE while meeting resource (network and mobile device) availability constraints.
 Currently developed QoE models can for the most part be applied to two interlocutors and in desktop environments.
 However, there is a lack of studies that focus on modelling and optimizing QoE for such services in a mobile context, and in particular in the case of multiparty scenarios.
 Multiparty video call optimization is thus a challenging task due to dynamic wireless networks, heterogeneous mobile devices, and contexts.
 Hence, there is a need to investigate thresholds within video encoding parameters that can be used to determine optimal adaptation strategies for mobile multiparty video conferencing services.
 We study how to specify QoE-driven service adaptation for mobile multiparty video conferencing calls under variable resource availability.
 Extensive subjective user tests are conducted to identify key QoE influence factors and provide input for deriving QoE models.

-- D. Vučić, L. Skorin-Kapov, "The Impact of Packet Loss and Google Congestion Control on QoE for WebRTC-based Mobile Multiparty Audiovisual Telemeetings", to appear in Proc. of the 25th International Conference on MultiMedia Modeling (MMM 2019), Thessaloniki, Greece, Jan.
+- D. Vučić, L. Skorin-Kapov, "The Impact of Packet Loss and Google Congestion Control on QoE for WebRTC-based Mobile Multiparty Audiovisual Telemeetings", in Proc. of the 25th International Conference on MultiMedia Modeling (MMM 2019), Thessaloniki, Greece, Jan.
 2019

 - D. Vučić, L. Skorin-Kapov, M. Sužnjević, "The impact of bandwidth limitations and video resolution size on QoE for WebRTC-based mobile multi-party video conferencing", in Proc. of the 5th ISCA/DEGA Workshop on Perceptual Quality of Systems, PQS, Aug.
 2016, Berlin